-The Vermont Department of Libraries is pleased to announce the following two upcoming federal capital project grant opportunities for public libraries in Vermont:
+The Vermont Department of Libraries is administering two federal capital project grant opportunities for public libraries in Vermont.

 The American Rescue Plan Act (“ARPA”) Capital Projects Funds provides $10 billion for payments to eligible governments to carry out critical capital projects in response to the COVID-19 public health emergency.
-The State’s proposal to grant $16.4 million in Capital Project funds toward capital improvements to Vermont’s public libraries has been approved.
-This program will be administered by the Vermont Department of Libraries.
+Through this program, the Department of Libraries will administer $16.4 million in Capital Project funds toward capital improvements to Vermont’s public libraries.

 Goal: To address critical building improvements to ensure Vermonters have continued access to high-speed Internet to directly enable work, education, and health monitoring at their local public libraries.